usnistgov/FIPS201/_Appendix/glossary.md

 keys_ needed to perform digital signature-based _identity verification_ and to protect communications and storage of sensitive verification system data within _identity_ cards and the verification system.

-PKI-Card Authentication Key (PKI-CAK)
+PKI-Card Authentication (PKI-CAK)
 : A PIV _authentication_ mechanism that is implemented by an _asymmetric key_ challenge/response protocol using the card _authentication_ _key_ of the _PIV Card_ and a
 contact or contactless reader.

-PKI-PIV Authentication Key (PKI-AUTH)
+PKI-PIV Authentication (PKI-AUTH)
 : A PIV _authentication_ mechanism that is implemented by an _asymmetric key_ challenge/response protocol using the PIV _authentication_ _key_ of the _PIV Card_ and a
 contact reader, or a contactless card reader that supports the virtual contact interface.